CircuitVerse/Interactive-Book/docs/finitestatemachine.md

 ---

 ## Introduction
-The most general model of a sequential circuit has inputs, outputs and internal states.
+The most general example of a sequential circuit has inputs, outputs and internal states.
 A sequential circuit is referred to as a **finite state machine(FSM)**.
-A FSM is an abstract model that describes the synchronous sequential machine.
-Since in a sequential circuit, the output depends on the present input as well as on the past inputs,i.e, on the past histories and since a machine might have an infinite varieties of possible histories, it would need an infinite capacity for storing them.
-Since it's impossible to implement machines whihc have infinite storage capabilities, we consider only FSM.
-FSM are sequential circuits whose past history can affect their future behaviour in only a finite number of ways,i.e, they are machines with fixed number of states.
+An FSM is an abstract model that describes the synchronous sequential machine.
+Since in a sequential circuit, the turnout depends on the present input as well as on the past inputs, i.e., on the past histories and since a machine might have an infinite variety of possible histories, it would need an infinite capacity for storing them.
+Since it's impossible to implement machines which have infinite storage capabilities, we consider only FSM.
+FSM is sequential circuits whose past history can bear on their future behavior in only a finite number of ways, i.e, they are machines with fixed number of states.
 These machines can distinguish among a finite number of classes of input histories.
-These classes of inputs are referred to as the **internal states** of the machines.
+These categories of inputs are referred to as the **internal states** of the machines.
 Every FSM therefore contains a finite number of memory devices.
 Depending on the type of output, it can be categorised into following types: